-A summary of the significant accounting policies of the group under AIFRS are disclosed in Note 1(e) below.
+A summary of the significant accounting policies of the group under AIFRS are disclosed in Note 1(d) below.

-(d) Going concern
+(c) Going Concern

-The consolidated entity has incurred a net profit attributable to members of \$1,387,637 during the current half year and at 31 December 2006 has a deficiency in net current assets of \$2,070,727.
-Notwithstanding the financial position of the consolidated entity outlined above, this financial report has been prepared on a going concern basis as the directors believe that the company and the consolidated entity will be able to realise its assets and settle its liabilities in the normal course of business and at the amounts stated in the financial report.
+This preliminary financial report has been prepared on a going concern basis as the Directors believe that the company and the consolidated entity will be able to realise its assets and settle its liabilities in the normal course of business and at the amounts stated in the preliminary financial report.
 The continuation of the company and the consolidated entity as a going concern is dependent upon their ability to achieve the following objectives:

-- Capital raising to enable the development of the mining resource, development of technologies and to provide working capital. - Continued exploration of opportunities for the sale of the intellectual property and income generated from the commercialisation of the Ipoh Pacific Limited and Exnox Technologies Limited projects. - Development and exploitation of the Mantuan Downs bentonite resource.
+- Continued exploration of options for the sale of the intellectual property and income generated from the commercialisation of the Ipoh Pacific Limited and Exnox Technologies Limited projects. - Development and exploitation of the Mantuan Downs bentonite resource.